 Following classification, the Stewards will apply one or more penalties based on the severity of the infringement and prior violations.
 Penalties escalate for repeated offenses and may include:

 - Post-race Time Penalty.

 - Deduction of Championship Points.

 - Revoked Qualifying privileges for one race.

-- Revoked Grid privileges for one race (Pit lane start).
+- Starting the race from the pit lane.

 - Disqualification from the event.

 - Suspension from future races.

 - Termination from the league.